 4. Striped T-Shirt

 The striped tee, originating as a uniform in the French navy, will forever be très chic.
 If printed tees are a little too loud for your taste, a striped t-shirt is an excellent alternative to tastefully brighten up an outfit.
 For a classic look, go for a simple Breton stripe in navy, black or red.
 Thicker lines and complementary colours will make for a bolder statement.
-Add a long and short sleeve variation to your wardrobe to enjoy this style all year round.
+You can add as anything you would like and add something over it to make it an all weather clothing.

 5. Polo T-Shirt Collar Styles

 Polo t-shirts are made famous by golfers and the collared variety adorned with buttons adds a sense of formality to the look.
-Men with a lean frame can take the most advantage of this t-shirt type.
+This is Gods made for the guys who have lean frame as they can take the most advantage of this t-shirt type.